jalessio/Stormwater-Management-Model/README.md

 Building With Docker
 -------------
-docker build -t epa-stormwater-management-model .
+docker build -t usepa-stormwater-management-model .

 Find Out More
 -------------